Charles Mangin: After the war

 After the Allied victory, Mangin's 10th Army was sent to occupy the Rhineland.
 There, he became the focus of controversy due to his attempts to foster the establishment of a pro-French Rhenish Republic with the aim of separating it from Germany and thus denying Germany the West bank of the Rhine.

+Mangin's 10th Army included Senegalese Tirailleurs sent specifically at his request.
+A moral panic known as the Black Horror on the Rhine followed.
+Supposedly, "every German 'knew' that he ordered German mayors to provide brothels for his soldiers, and when the mayors protested at 'providing German women for Senegalese', Mangin was alleged to have replied, 'German women are none too good for my Senegalese'".